JambbTeam/flow-nft-moments/README.md

 flow transactions send ./transactions/creator/mintMoment.cdc 2 1 2 --signer emulator-creator;
 flow transactions send ./transactions/creator/mintMoment.cdc 2 2 2 --signer emulator-creator;

+# ok lets try to mint some more copies of our exclusives...
+flow transactions send ./transactions/creator/mintMoment.cdc 3 1 3 --signer emulator-creator;
+# !!
+THIS FAILS! only 1 of these can exist for that rarity! you can mint more of the others, but this is the easiest cap to show :)

 # misattribute on purpose
 flow transactions send ./transactions/admin/addCreatorAttribution.cdc 0x179b6b1cb6755e31 3;
 # lets fix that misattribution